Caudillo: Bolivarian republics: Bolivia, Colombia, Ecuador, Peru, and Venezuela

-One caudillo who was remarkably progressive for his time was Bolivia’s Manuel Isidoro Belzu.
-He served as Bolivia's fourteenth president from 1848 until 1855.
+One caudillo who was progressive for his time was Bolivia's Manuel Isidoro Belzu, who served as the fourteenth president from 1848 until 1855.
 The former president, Jose Miguel de Velasco, executed a coup for the presidency in 1848, promising the position of Minister of War to Belzu.
-Belzu, however, seized power for himself once the coup was completed, and cemented his position as president by quashing a counter-coup by Velasco.
+Belzu seized power for himself once the coup was completed and cemented his position as president by quashing a counter-coup by Velasco.
 During his presidency, Belzu instituted several reforms to the country's economy in an effort to redistribute wealth more equitably.
 He rewarded the work of the poor and dispossessed.
-Like Paraguay’s Jose Gaspar Rodriguez de Francia, Belzu chose to enact the aforementioned welfare programs because the idea of communalism was more in tune with the traditional values of native populations than the emphasis on private property that other caudillos embraced.
-Belzu was also known for his nationalization of the country’s profitable mining industry – he enacted protectionist policies to reserve Bolivian resources for Bolivian use.
-Thus, provoking the ire of influential British as well as Peruvian and Chilean shipping and mining interests.
-Many of Belzu’s policies won him favor among the long-downtrodden indigenous peoples of Bolivia, but this came at the cost of enraging wealthy Creole Bolivians as well as foreign countries like Britain that sought to use resources from Bolivian mines.
-Belzu even took steps to legitimize his leadership, and was at one point democratically elected.
-Despite his popularity in many sectors, Belzu had many powerful enemies, which was shown by him surviving 40 assassination attempts.
+Like Paraguay's Jose Gaspar Rodriguez de Francia, Belzu chose to enact the aforementioned welfare programs because the idea of communalism was more in tune with the traditional values of native populations than the emphasis on private property that other caudillos embraced.

+Belzu was also known for his nationalization of the country's profitable mining industry – he enacted protectionist policies to reserve Bolivian resources for Bolivian use, provoking the ire of British, Peruvian, and Chilean shipping and mining interests.
+Many of Belzu's policies won him favor among the long-downtrodden indigenous peoples of Bolivia, but came at the cost of enraging wealthy Creole Bolivians as well as foreign countries like Britain that sought to use resources from Bolivian mines.
+Belzu took steps to legitimize his leadership, and was at one point democratically elected.
+Despite his popularity in many sectors, Belzu had many powerful enemies and he survived 40 assassination attempts.
 His enemies wanted to destroy the state-run projects that helped nationalist program but likewise improved the public sphere on which the country's poor were reliant.

-However, the despotism that is so rife among the caudillos also found a home with Belzu – from the early 1850s until his abdication of power in 1855, he is said to have ruled despotically, making himself very wealthy in the process.
-Belzu considered to come back to presidency in 1861, however, he was gunned down by one of his rivals by the time he tried to run for presidency again.
+The despotism that is so rife among the caudillos also found a home with Belzu – from the early 1850s until his abdication of power in 1855, he is said to have ruled despotically, making himself very wealthy in the process.
+Belzu considered returning to the presidency in 1861, but he was gunned down by one of his rivals by the time he tried to run for presidency again.
 He was unable to leave a legacy and his populist programs died with him.
 After Bolivia's independence, Bolivia lost half of its territory to neighboring countries including Argentina, Chile, Peru, and Brazil through the war and agreements reached under the threat of invasion.